charantej92/charantej92.github.io/_pages/research.md

 {: style="font-size:1.2em; color: #7a8288;"}
 ---

 The phenomenon of carefully crafted imperceptible perturbations causing misclassification in state-of-the-art deep learning models is widely acknowledged.
 Analyzing and comprehending these adversarial perturbations is vital for developing robust convolutional neural networks.
 However, their underlying mechanisms remain insufficiently understood.
-I am currently exploring the following question:
+I explored the following question:

 "Is there any relationship between the imperceptibility and semantic significance of adversarial perturbations?"
 In other words, "can adversarial perturbations change only the regions of the image that are important for classification, while still being imperceptible?" ([details](https://ieeexplore.ieee.org/abstract/document/10073613))